TomMonks/des_sharing_lit_review/content/01_welcome.md

 These results accompany **Harper and Monks (2023).
 DES model sharing in healthcare: an analysis of the published literature 2019-2022**

-> An early version of these results (2022 part) was presented at the WSC2022 conference for the panel on **Grand Challenges in Healthcare Simulation**.
+> An early version of these results was presented at the WSC2022 conference for the panel on **Grand Challenges in Healthcare Simulation**.
 Thanks goes to Prof Christine Currie for her support.

 ## Author ORCIDs